AvinandanBose/Java-Collection-Framework-and-Java-Set/README.md

 </ul>
 <h1></h1>
 <h1 align="center">  LinkedHashSet </h1>

-<h3>This class extends HashSet, but adds no members of its own. </h3>
+<h3>This class extends HashSet, but adds no members of its own.
+LinkedHashSet is an ordered and sorted collection of HashSet.
+LinkedHashSet maintains the insertion order of the elements.It uses a doubly linked list to maintain the insertion order.
+LinkedHashSet  implement the Set interface like HashSet. </h3>

 ```mermaid